smartcontractresearchforum/docs/en/content_how_to_get_compensated_for_work.md

 # How to Get Compensated for Work

-## Where do I Find Work?

-Look for announcements on the [Smart Contract Research Forum](https://www.smartcontractresearch.org/), check [Github](https://github.com/orgs/smartcontractresearchforum/projects/5) for active projects that interest you, or ask directly, by going into the [Chat](https://discord.gg/nJDwxv72) and asking how to get involved.

-## What Kind of Work is Available at SCRF?

-There’s a wide variety of work at SCRF, from writing Research Summaries to copy editing and graphic design to various administrative roles.
-We support flexible disbursement schedules, honoraria, grants, and other arrangements.

-As researchers become more deeply engaged with projects, or take on larger pieces of work, we have longer-term relationships available, including salaried positions.

-_We pay in cryptocurrency.
-For longer commitments, alternative arrangements can be made._

-If you cannot accept funds due to organizational or legal reasons, we can discuss alternative options.
-This could include:

-* funding a project
-* conference travel
-* charitable donations to an endowment in lieu
-* credits for compute resources, archive nodes, etc
-* supporting a blockchain-related organization or event of your choice

-Pay varies according to the complexity of the assignment and the time involved.
-Contributors who commit to longer-term engagements and have produced a good body of work for the forum are encouraged to seek additional and more lucrative responsibilities.
+The [Smart Contract Research Forum](smartcontractresearch.org) (SCRF) has created “How to Get Compensated for Work” for individuals to learn about SCRF’s payment system.

+## Overview

+This document covers how to track hours, create an invoice, alternative payment methods, and important notes.
+Recently onboarded contributors and recipients of grants, awards, or rewards need to follow the steps below to receive compensation.

 ## Tracking Hours

-SCRF pays contributors by the hour.
-Hours are tracked in [a spreadsheet](https://docs.google.com/spreadsheets/d/19CmaqELKS_S2gWQIs2kddA91rv5zca-51mk_sOJ0gYs/edit?usp=sharing) that is submitted once a month with your invoice (see below).
-Please share a copy of this sheet with your team lead.
+Anyone working for SCRF is expected to track their hours using the template sheet and process outlined below.
+Anyone submitting bounties or non-hours-based grants can ignore this step.

+* Make a copy of the [Hours Template Sheet](https://docs.google.com/spreadsheets/d/19CmaqELKS_S2gWQIs2kddA91rv5zca-51mk_sOJ0gYs/edit#gid=0) and title it ‘[Your Name] Hours’.
+* Track time worked in 30-minute increments on the spreadsheet copy.
+* Provide a detailed description of work completed for each line item.
+* Submit the template at the end of the month with an invoice.

 ## Invoicing and Payment System

-SCRF pays invoices once per month at the end of the month. **_All invoices are due two business days before the end of the month._** If you forget to include an item, add it to your next invoice with a description.
-SCRF uses Request Network for payments.
-SCRF may process another round of payments mid-month (on the 15th) as needed as well.
+SCRF officially pays invoices once per month at the end of the month.
+SCRF may process another round of payments mid-month, in certain situations. **All invoices are due two full business days before the end of the month**.
+Any billable hours forgotten or worked after the invoice was submitted can be added to the next invoice with a description.
+SCRF uses Request Network for all payments.

-To use the Request Network system, you will need an email address and an Ethereum wallet.

-1. Use an Ethereum address.
-2. Use an Ethereum address (SCRF recommends [MetaMask](https://metamask.io/) but you can use an exchange wallet if you plan on just transferring your funds to fiat right away)
+* Use an Ethereum address.
+(SCRF recommends [Metamask](https://metamask.io/) but any exchange wallet is acceptable when transferring funds to a fiat wallet right away.)
-3. Follow the instructions given for creating an account on [Request Network](https://app.request.finance/login).
+* Create an account on [Request Network](https://app.request.finance/login).
-4. All invoices must be submitted at least 2 full working days before the end of the calendar month in order to qualify for the monthly net 30 billing cycle.
-5. Create an invoice.
-    1. For your invoice currency, choose USD.
+* Choose USD for invoice currency.
-    2. **We pay in the DAI stablecoin**.
-Please select it as the payment cryptocurrency.
+* Select DAI stablecoin as the payment cryptocurrency.
-    3. Add a new client, using the email address "invoice(at)scrf.io" as a client.
+* Add a new client using the email address invoice@scrf.io.
+  * Smart Contract Research Forum
+  * 1250 Broadway
+  * 36th Fl
+  * 10001 New York
+  * _Note: Other fields can be left blank._
-    4. Ensure that you provide your full name and your **_chat username in the memo field_**
+* Provide full name and chat username in the memo field.
-6. Include a detailed description of the work you’ve done for each line item.
-    * Example: "small research summary of Bitcoin Whitepaper," USD 200...
+* Attach a copy of your version of [Your Name] Hours Template Sheet or provide a link to the sheet.
+  * For those submitting bounties, it is not required to include hours but please include a link to your submission.
-7. Submit the invoice.
+* Submit the invoice for payment.

-8. Please get in touch with the Ops team on our [Chat](https://discord.gg/nJDwxv72) if you do not receive payment or have questions, concerns, or need an alternate arrangement.
+## Compensation & Logistics

+If unable to accept funds directly, alternative compensation options could include:

+* Funding a project
+* Conference travel
+* Charitable donations to an [endowment](https://thegivingblock.com/donate/)
+* Credits for compute resources, archive nodes, etc.
+* Direct support of a blockchain-related organization or event of choice.

+## Notes

+For questions, concerns, or to make alternative arrangements, contact SCRF’s Operations Team in a [Discord chat](https://discord.com/channels/784234332617048065/784234333111451670).

+* Please note that participation in community calls, events, and cohorts are not billable.
+* Invoices are due two full business days before the end of each month.
+Make sure to keep an eye on the Discord chat for any announcements, such as holidays, that may impact the invoice due date.
+* The pay rate varies according to the complexity and time requirements of assignments.
+* To learn about work opportunities at SCRF, look for announcements on the [forum](https://www.smartcontractresearch.org/), check the [project board](https://github.com/orgs/smartcontractresearchforum/projects/4) for active initiatives that may be of interest, ask how to get involved on [chat](https://discord.gg/nJDwxv72), or look on GitHub for [open positions](https://github.com/smartcontractresearchforum/docs#open-positions).

+## Learn More About SCRF

+ SCRF is an interactive forum supported by an active international community.
+ SCRF’s members work together to advance actionable blockchain research.
+[Learn](https://github.com/smartcontractresearchforum/docs)<span style="text-decoration:underline;"></span> more about SCRF, and discover ways to [get involved](https://github.com/smartcontractresearchforum/docs/blob/main/en/content_connecting_with_scrf.md).